Eric N. Fischer, P.C.

 - Aterian Investment Partners in the recapitalization of its portfolio company, Vander-Bend Manufacturing, and the related formation of a $460 million single-asset continuation fund.

-- Audax Private Equity in the recapitalization of its portfolio company, Aspen Surgical Products, and the related formation of a single-asset continuation fund.
+- Audax in multiple continuation fund transactions, including the recapitalization of its portfolio company, Aspen Surgical Products, and the related formation of a single-asset continuation fund.

-- BPOC in the approximately $425 million recapitalization of BPOC Fund IV, including the related formation of a multi-asset continuation fund.
+- BPOC in the “end-of-life” fund recapitalization of BPOC Fund IV, and the related formation of an approximately $425 million multi-asset continuation fund.

-- L Catterton in the recapitalization of its portfolio company, PatientPoint, including the related formation of a single-asset continuation fund.
+- L Catterton in the recapitalization of its portfolio company, PatientPoint, and the related formation of a single-asset continuation fund.

 - Waud Capital Partners in the recapitalization of its portfolio company, Ivy Rehab Physical Therapy, and the related formation of a single-asset continuation fund.